 Why is a guy who is NOT interested in a relationship more interesting to you than a guy who does?

 This one is going to ruffle some feathers out there, but it's an important question.
 All too often, I find that my coaching clients are more obsessed with guys who are reluctant to get into a relationship.

 I call this the "hard-to-get" syndrome.
 We're almost always more interested in the people that are harder to catch than the ones that are ready for a relationship.

-But the real problem comes up when you start becoming intent on winning this guy when you know he's not the right man for you!
+But the real problem comes up when you start becoming obsessed with winning this guy when you know he's NOT the right man for you!

 This is a very real problem for both men and women, where they put their brains on hold and start pursuing a person ONLY because they're a challenge.
 Not because they're the right person for them.

 I distinctly remember talking to a woman on a phone coaching call who was practically obsessed with making a guy commit to her.
 Her feelings were running the show, and her rational mind had been shut down.